 You will see a vehicle near the Agriculture exhibit that is shaped like a hot dog.
 This is called the Weinermobile.
+Next to the Weinermobile is American Dog House.
+It is a restaurant.

 Fully Furnished

 Fully Furnished shows kitchens, furniture from the past, and even dollhouses.
 This is a quiet area with lots to look at.
 There is no climbing in this exhibit.
 There are video screens that you can touch and watch videos on to learn more about different pieces of furniture.